opdev/l5-operator-demo/docs/markdown/level2.md

 ```

 <aside class="notes">
-  Since the "user interface" of our operator is the CR we can perform application updates by updating the our custom resource.
-Behind the scenes we use the kuberenetes client provided by controller runtime to update the deployment resource in kubernetes.
-Both the application image as well the version are exposed in the CR  We get the desired version from custom resource and update the pod template in the deployment image if current version is different than the desired version
+  We can perform application updates by updating the our custom resource.
+Behind the scenes we use the kuberenetes client provided by the k8s controller runtime lib to update the deployment resource in kubernetes.
+Since the "user interface" of our operator is the CR, both the application image as well the version are exposed in the CR.
+Our controller gets the desired version from custom resource and update the pod template in the deployment image if current version is different than the desired version that we have set in our Spec.
 </aside>

 ---